OctopusDeploy/OctoProduct/chapter1/chapter1.md

 RBAC is implemented in Kubernetes through roles and role bindings.
 Specifically, [Kubernetes has four resources to define RBAC rules](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#api-overview):

 * Role: a namespace scoped resource that defines the allowed operations on resources in the role's namespace.
-* RoleBinding: a namespace scoped resource that maps a role in role binding's namespace to a user or service account.
+* RoleBinding: a namespace scoped resource that maps a role in the role binding's namespace to a user or service account.
 * ClusterRole: a cluster scoped resource that defines the allowed operations resources in all namespaces.
 * ClusterRoleBinding: a cluster scoped resource that maps a cluster role to a user or service account.